Catapults are not only a great teaching tool to learn about engineering and physics but are incredibly simple to build using a few household items.

 Stack 5 craft sticks on top of each other and then tie a rubber band around each end.
 Place it on the side as you move on to step 2.

-Get your preschooler involved: Have your child hold together the craft sticks while you use a rubber band to tie them together.
+Get your child involved: Have your child hold together the craft sticks while you use a rubber band to tie them together.
 Or, if your child can tie the rubber bands themselves (even a few times!), it’s a fantastic fine motor skill activity.

 Step 2: Cut notches in the beam